Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-Deploy the tables and cds to DB and you can see the list of CDS views created in DB
+Deploy the tables and CDS to DB and you can see the list of CDS views created in DB
 </br>
 </br>
 <img src="./files/capmd3-35.png" >